-The country-specific IPR process involves:
+The IPR process is country-specific and involves:

-the review of the policy, regulatory and institutional environment for investment
+the review of the policy, regulatory and institutional environment for investment;

-a set of concrete and action-driven recommendations.
+a set of concrete recommendations.

 Disclaimer: the boundaries and names shown and the designations used on this map do not imply official endorsement or acceptance by the United Nations.